kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 ### Monitoring requirements

 * **How can an operator determine if the feature is in use by workloads?**
-  Operator can query `pod.Spec.SecurityContext.fsGroupChangepolicy` field and identify if this is being set to non-default values.
+  Operator can query `pod.Spec.SecurityContext.volumeChangePolicy` field and identify if this is being set to non-default values.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**